PECTORAL IMPLANTS In Tijuana

 Your surgery may be performed in a surgeon’s office-based facility, an outpatient surgery center, or a hospital.
 It’s usually done on an outpatient basis, for cost containment and convenience.
 Extensive procedures may require a hospital stay of two or three days.

-If your procedure is not too extensive-that is, the amount of fat and fluid removed does not exceed an amount your doctor will define based on your health, body size, and surgical procedure — pec implants can be performed under local anesthesia, which numbs the area, combined with a sedative to make you drowsy.
-You’ll be awake but relaxed, and will feel minimal discomfort.
+If your procedure is not too extensive, the amount of fat and fluid removed does not exceed an amount your doctor will define based on your health, body size, and surgical procedure — pec implants can be performed under local anesthesia, which numbs the area, combined with a sedative to make you drowsy.
+You’ll be awake but relaxed and will feel minimal discomfort.

 Don’t expect to look or feel great right after surgery.
 You’ll feel swollen and bruised, and you may feel a burning sensation.
 The pain can be controlled with medications prescribed by your surgeon, though you may still feel stiff and sore for a few days.
 You may temporarily lose all feeling in the area; don’t worry — it will return.